vfeskov/blog/source/_posts/free-https-on-multi-container-elastic-beanstalk-without-load-balancer.md

 ---
-title: Free SSL on AWS Instance without Load Balancer
+title: Free HTTPS on AWS Elastic Beanstalk without Load Balancer
 date: 2017-04-15 22:19:07
-tags: AWS, Elastic Load Balancing, SSL Certificate, LetsEncrypt, nginx
+tags: AWS, Elastic, Beanstalk, Load Balancing, SSL, TLS, certificate, LetsEncrypt, nginx, Multi-container, Docker, free
 intro: AWS offers free SSL certificates but they are to be used only on a load balancer or a CloudFront distribution.
 The latter is a CDN solution for static websites and cannot be used to host a backend app.
 ---

 AWS offers free SSL certificates but they are to be used [only](https://aws.amazon.com/certificate-manager/) on a load balancer or a CloudFront distribution.
 The latter is a CDN solution for static websites and cannot be used to host a backend app.

-A load balancer has some really good [perks](https://aws.amazon.com/elasticloadbalancing/) besides splitting traffic between multiple instances of your webapp.
+A load balancer offers some really good [perks](https://aws.amazon.com/elasticloadbalancing/) besides splitting traffic.
 For example, it lets you monitor number of requests in a convenient way, which you can't do as easily on an EC2 instance.

-If all you need from a load balancer is an SSL certificate, you can save minimum [$18 per month](https://aws.amazon.com/elasticloadbalancing/classicloadbalancer/pricing/) by following the steps below.
+But if all you need from a load balancer is an SSL certificate, you can save minimum [$18 per month](https://aws.amazon.com/elasticloadbalancing/classicloadbalancer/pricing/) by following the steps below.

 > You can find a working example [here](https://github.com/vfeskov/war-of-bob).

-### Dockerize your app and publish
+### Dockerize your app and push

 For this particular method to work you will need to [dockerize](https://docs.docker.com/engine/examples/) your application.
 Make sure you expose a single port in your Dockerfile by adding, for example, `EXPOSE 3000` line at the end.
+If you expose multiple ports then nginx will default to port `80`.

-After this, build and push the image to either private or public Docker repository.
+Build and push the image to either private or public Docker repository.
 If you choose a public repo, make sure you don't push your secrets with the image.
-A good way to avoid it, and this method actually requires it, is to use environment variables to configure your app.
+A good way to avoid it, and this method actually requires it, is to use environment variables to store secrets.

 ### Create Dockerrun.aws.json

-Replace `<<<<<<<<<something something>>>>>>>>>` with actual values, save it as `Dockerrun.aws.json` and compress it.
+Replace `<<<<<<<<<something something>>>>>>>>>` with actual values in the following code snippet, save it as `Dockerrun.aws.json` and compress it.

 > If the docker image of your app is published in a private repo, make sure to include [authentication config](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/create_deploy_docker_v2config.html#docker-multicontainer-dockerrun-privaterepo) to the file.